6 Signs of a Stroke You Might Be Ignoring

 Don’t brush off these symptoms

 In each minute of a stroke, your brain loses an estimated 1.9 million neurons.
 Each hour a stroke goes untreated ages your brain the equivalent of just over three and a half years.
 The longer a stroke lasts or a patient doesn’t receive treatment, the greater the chance of lingering speech difficulties, memory loss, or behavioral changes.
 The earlier a stroke is caught, the better the treatment options, which can minimize damage and improve the odds of a fuller recovery.
+That’s why knowing the telltale signs of a stroke is crucial.

 “Stroke is scary.
 Denial is the biggest factor in delaying treatment.
 When I ask stroke patients in the ER why they waited to call 911, the most common response is that they wanted to see if it would go away,” says neurologist Carolyn Brockington, MD, of the Mount Sinai Stroke Center in New York City, and assistant professor of neurology at the Icahn School of Medicine at Mount Sinai.

 There are two kinds of stroke.
 An ischemic stroke means blocked blood vessels cause a reduction in blood flow in the brain.
 A hemorrhagic stroke means a ruptured blood vessel is leaking blood in the brain.
 Symptoms for both kinds of stroke can be the same.
 It’s important to call 911 as soon as you notice any signs of a stroke.
-Try these 30 ways to reduce your risk of heart disease and stroke.

 You think exhaustion is making you see double